zscole/eos-dev-tools/README.md

 # EOSIO Development Resources

 I had a lot of trouble finding adequate documentation and resources related to EOS development, so I put all of this together for my own use.
+The following presents some of the stuff I've figured out that wasn't entirely clear in the [documentation provided by EOS](https://developers.eos.io/).

 The Dockerfile creates a static binary without any external dependencies.
 The resulting image should be around 380mb in size and work out of the box as a vanilla EOS build.